 Croton

 Croton is a popular choice for landscaping and is tough to beat when it comes to adding color to any space.
 Another added benefit is that it has air-purifying quality.
 They grow well in hot and humid climates.
 Its widely variegated leaves are often more scarlet, red and orange than green.
 Due to this variegation, its leaves contain less chlorophyll, which is why they thrive in ample direct sunlight.
-It is important to note that this plant contains a sap that is poisonous so you may choose to miss out on its beautiful foliage if you have pets or small children.
+One warning: croton sap is toxic.
+Keep it away from pets and small children.

 Canna (canna indica)